Job Board Affiliate Programs

 The basic model

-You display jobs or recommend services from partner platforms
+- Display partner content: You show jobs or recommend services from partner platforms on your board

-Job seekers click through to apply or sign up
+- Track clicks: Job seekers click through to apply or sign up on the partner site

-You earn a commission per click, application, or conversion
+- Earn commissions: You receive a fee per click, application, or conversion

 Types of affiliate income